bigfix/developer.bigfix.com/site/reference/operators.md

 # &lt;time&gt; &amp; &lt;time range&gt; : time range

-Concatenates a time and a time range, producing a new time range, in the form of:&lt;time&lt; to &lt;time + time range&lt;.
+Concatenates a time and a time range, producing a new time range, in the form of:&lt;time&gt; to &lt;time + time range&gt;.

 # &lt;time&gt; + &lt;time interval&gt; : time